Hendrix-CS/csci151/labs/binarysearchtrees.md

 log n)*, and so we explore an alternative here which incorporates the idea of binary search into a linked structure of nodes.

-Our items to be stored and compared in this lab will be strings.
+{% include note.html content="Our items to be stored and compared in this lab will be strings.
 For testing purposes, I recommend using single letters as entry, however, full words can also be used.
+If you use numbers, they will be sorted in alphabetic order, not numerical order." %}

 ![](../assets/images/bstlab.png){: .img-fluid}